 Advanced technologies are entering the market at a rapid pace.
 It’s great for the industry, but it can be hard to decide which one is best for you with so many options.

-Energy solutions consultants help companies filter through loads of information to come up with the right solution.
-These material handling experts provide on-site consultations, environmental support, and information about alternative energy sources, chargers and accessories, and service and repair.
+Energy solutions consultants help companies filter through information to develop the right solution.
+These material handling experts provide on-site consultations, environmental support, information about alternative energy sources, chargers and accessories, and service and repair.

 Toyota dealers have access to exclusive resources and the latest technological innovations vetted and approved by Toyota.
 They can help you find the right equipment to reduce maintenance costs, lower electric bills, reduce downtime, and optimize charging efficiency.
 Save yourself the time and energy on research and let them help you sort it out.

 When you’re ready to make your next forklift or warehouse equipment purchase, contact us at Toyota Material Handling Solutions.
-We’ll keep you updated on what’s new and make sure you have the right information to make the best decision for your company.
+We’ll keep you updated on what’s new and ensure you have the latest information to make the best decision for your company.

 We can help.
-No matter what stage you’re in, we can find the right batteries, energy sources, and chargers to take your business to the next level.
+We can find suitable batteries, energy sources, and chargers to take your business to the next level.
 To decide if our solutions are the right fit for you, here are answers to several frequently asked questions.

 What are the benefits of partnering with us?